SwagatSBhuyan/Avatar-Generation--Facial-3D-Reconstruction----HereAfter--Mumbai/README.md

 ```
 python ./main_pipeline.py
 ```
-8. Check the ./output folder to acquire the generated .obj files with built-in vector textures, that can be rendered using softwares, such as meshlab.
+8. Check the ./final_output folder to acquire the generated .ply files with built-in vector textures, that can be rendered using softwares, such as meshlab.

 ## Citation